CHORUS-TRE/chorus-backend/memory-bank/systemPatterns.md

 - **Service-Oriented**: The codebase is organized by domain into services.
 - **Repository Pattern**: The `store` packages abstract data persistence details from the business logic.
 - **Middleware/Interceptor Pattern**: Used extensively for both gRPC and HTTP servers to handle common request/response processing tasks.
-- **Kubernetes Operator**: The `workbench-operator` suggests that for some parts of the system, the logic is extended into the Kubernetes control plane via custom controllers.
-This is used for managing complex, stateful applications within the k8s environment.
+- **Kubernetes Operator**: The `workbench-operator` is a standalone Go project within the `chorus-backend` repository.
+It follows the operator pattern and is built using the Kubebuilder framework.
+It manages `Workbench` custom resources (CRDs) to orchestrate the deployment of Xpra servers and their associated graphical applications as a cohesive unit within Kubernetes.

 ## Component Relationships